fanyangxyz/blend-images-cursor/README.md

 ### How it works

 1. **Vision-Language Model**: Uses LLaVA to generate text descriptions of each input image
-2. **Text Blending**: Combines the descriptions by concatenating them into a unified prompt
+2. **LLM Text Generation**: Uses GPT-2 to intelligently synthesize the descriptions into a creative artistic blend description
-3. **Text-to-Image Generation**: Uses Stable Diffusion to generate the final blended image from the combined text prompt
+3. **Text-to-Image Generation**: Uses Stable Diffusion to generate the final blended image from the LLM-generated prompt

-> **Why this works**: By working in semantic text space rather than pixel/latent space, this approach can create more creative and interpretive blends based on conceptual understanding of the image contents.
+> **Why this works**: By working in semantic text space rather than pixel/latent space, this approach can create more creative and interpretive blends.
+The LLM step ensures the final prompt is coherent and artistic rather than just a list of disconnected descriptions, leading to higher quality generated images.

 ### CLI options